How Much Does Homeowners Insurance Cost in New York?

 Key takeaway: the higher your deductible, the lower your rate.

-What's Covered and Not Covered Under Home Insurance?
+What's Covered and What Under Home Insurance?

-Here’s what a standard home insurance company covers.
+Here's what a standard insurance company covers.

 Certain Natural Disasters Are Covered